TJ Harden

-Tomarion "TJ" Harden (born April 23, 2004) is an American college football running back for the SMU Mustangs.
-He previously played for the UCLA Bruins.
+Tomarion "TJ" Harden (born April 23, 2004) is an American professional football running back.
+He played college football for the SMU Mustangs and the UCLA Bruins.

 Early life

 Harden attended Inglewood High School located in Inglewood, California.
 Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the UCLA Bruins over other offers from other schools such as Michigan, Mississippi State, and Utah.

 College career

 UCLA

 During his freshman season in 2022, Harden played in six games, rushing for 325 yards and two touchdowns on 44 carries.
 In week 13 of the 2023 season, he rushed for 142 yards and a touchdown on 22 carries, while also hauling in a touchdown in an upset win over rival USC.
 Harden finished the 2023 season, rushing for 827 yards and eight touchdowns.
 In week 11 of the 2024 season, he rushed for 125 yards in a win against Iowa.
 Harden finished the 2024 season, rushing 124 times for 506 yards and two touchdowns, while also hauling in 40 receptions for 368 yards and a touchdown, where after the conclusion of the season, he decided to enter his name into the NCAA transfer portal.